michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 **NOTE** - If a program from the Windows FS needs to use something from npm (like VSCode needs ESlint) then you should install it globally and also on your Windows Root.

-This is becaue npm usually looks up the file system tree up to the root to find installed packages.
+This is because npm usually looks up the file system tree up to the root to find installed packages.
 Globally installed packages are in the Ubuntu FS and the Ubuntu FS is not actually a parent node on that tree.
 If your project or a Windows program needs a package, you should typically either install that package on the Windows root, or that project's root.
 If you just need to run the package (like jest or nodemon) you can install it globally and the terminal will know where to find it.

 ## Quality of Life

 There are many tools that will help you as a developer that are not actually needed in order to run the programs you are working on.
-These can be considered Quality of Life enhancers; tools and software that help you in your development process by making things faster and easier.
+These can be considered quality of life enhancers, tools and software that help you in your development process by making things faster and easier.
 Basically, these are things that will make your life as a dev easier.

 Some of the more common ones include:

 1. Linters (eslint)
-1. Source / Version Control (git and github)
+1. Source / Version Control (git and GitHub)
-1. Auto / Tab completes (scripts and vscode)
+1. Auto / Tab completes (scripts and VSCode)
-1. Syntax highlighting (vscode)
+1. Syntax highlighting (VSCode)
 1. Command Line Tools (scripts)
 1. Mini Maps
 1. Testing Software